tpreynolds/RSS_2020/README.md

 # Continuous Funnel Generation Algorithm

-This code accompanies the paper submitted to the RSS 2020 workshop titled "PAPER_TITLE" by Taylor P. Reynolds, Danylo Malyuta, Mehran Mesbahi and Behcet Acikmese from the University of Washington.
+This code accompanies the paper submitted to the RSS 2020 workshop titled "Temporally-Interpolated Funnel Synthesis for Nonlinear Systems" by Taylor P. Reynolds, Danylo Malyuta, Mehran Mesbahi and Behcet Acikmese from the University of Washington.

 Using a simple 2D planar quadrotor model, the code computes a funnel around a pre-set nominal trajectory in order to demonstrate the use of temporally-interpolated quadratic Lyapunov functions.